sebastianbergmann/phpunit-memprof-listener/README.md

 ## Installation

-You can add this library as a local, per-project dependency to your project using [Composer](https://getcomposer.org/):
+You can add this library as a local, per-project, development-time dependency to your project using [Composer](https://getcomposer.org/):

-    composer require phpunit/phpunit-memprof-listener

-If you only need this library during development, for instance to run your project's test suite, then you should add it as a development-time dependency:

     composer require --dev phpunit/phpunit-memprof-listener